ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W04-D1-OopDesignReview+UML.md

 In this session, we will review Object Oriented Programming concepts for designing software solutions.
 I'm assuming that most of this is review from your C# or C++ programming classes.

+Now, in the age of generative AI, it is more important than ever for developers to learn design skills, since AI is getting better and better at coding, but isn't very good at software design (yet?).

 ## Frameworks, Libraries, and Custom Solutions

 First we're going to talk about frameworks and libraries because when we use those we get pre-fabricated OO designs.
-We don't have to do any design to use them.
+We don't have to do any design to use them, but we should understand their design.

 - What is a library?
 Give examples.

 - What is a framework?
 Give examples.

-- Will there be times when you need to write custom code for functionality not facilitated by your framework or library?
+- Do you think there be times when you need to write custom code for functionality not provided by your framework or library?

 ## OOP Terminology